-The 2022 SOrg provides the opportunity to reflect on some of our major achievements, and to briefly share some of the key objectives of this year and beyond.
-However, the OACPS does not exist in a vacuum, and operates in a multi-polar, inter-linked and connected world.
-To this end, let me therefore start by providing an overview of the global and external contexts.
+The 2022 SOrg Address provides the opportunity to briefly reflect on some of our major accomplishments, and to outline my key goals for this year and beyond.
+However, the OACPS does not live in a vacuum.
+It operates in a multi-polar and interconnected world, with its various elements closely linked to each other.
+So let me begin by providing an overview of the global and external contexts.